rsyslog/rsyslog/source/imudp.rst

 module(load="imudp") # needs to be done just once input(type="imudp"
 port="514")

+The following sample is mostly equivalent to the first one, but request a larger rcvuf size.
+Note that 1m most probably will not be honored by the OS until the user is sufficiently privileged.

+module(load="imudp") # needs to be done just once input(type="imudp"
+port="514" rcvbufSize="1m")

 In the next example, we set up three listeners at ports 10514, 10515 and 10516 and assign a listner name of "udp" to it, followed by the port